munificent/craftinginterpreters/book/local-variables.md

 produces a value.
 The value of an assignment expression is the assigned value itself, so the VM just leaves the value on the stack.

-Our disassembler is incomplete without support for these two new instructions:
+Our disassembler is incomplete without support for these two new instructions.

 ^code disassemble-local (1 before, 1 after)